-Q2.
-What should a Club do if a training session is cancelled at short notice?

-- A. The Club must notify The FA before the scheduled start of the training session that it has been cancelled.
+- Q2.
+What should a Club do if a training session is cancelled at short notice? - The Club must notify The FA before the scheduled start of the training session that it has been cancelled.
 Such prior notification should be given via the Online Whereabouts System or sent to whereabouts@TheFA.com; via SMS to 07800 140 062; or by voicemail, 24 hours a day, to 0844 980 8210. - Q3.
+What should a Club do if a squad training session finishes earlier than the submitted schedule? - The Club must notify The FA that training has finished before players leave the training venue. - Q4.
 What should a Club do if an additional training session is added?
-E.g. After a match on a Saturday, the Manager decides to add a training session on the Sunday which had not previously been scheduled on the weekly plan. - A. The Club should notify The FA of the additional training session before the start of the session.
-Such prior notification should be given via the Online Whereabouts System or sent to whereabouts@TheFA.com; via SMS to 07800 140 062; or by voicemail, 24 hours a day, to 0844 980 8210.
+E.g. After a match on a Saturday, the Manager decides to add a training session on the Sunday which had not previously been scheduled on the weekly plan.

-- Q4.
-What should a Club do if the squad arrive for a training session at the scheduled venue to find they are unable to use it, e.g. Due to a waterlogged pitch? - A. The Club should notify The FA as soon as possible that they will not be training at the scheduled venue.
+- The Club should notify The FA of the additional training session before the start of the session.
+Such prior notification should be given via the Online Whereabouts Sustem or sent to whereabouts@TheFA.com; via SMS to 07800 140 062; or by voicemail, 24 hours a day, to 0844 980 8210. - Q5.
+What should a Club do if the squad arrive for a training session at the scheduled venue to find they are unable to use it, e.g. Due to a waterlogged pitch? - The Club should notify The FA as soon as possible that they will not be training at the scheduled venue.
 If the squad are relocating to an alternative venue or if the session is consequently cancelled, The FA must also be notified of this information prior to relocating.
-Such prior notification should be sent to whereabouts@TheFA.com; via SMS to 07800 140 062; or by voicemail, 24 hours a day, to 0844 980 8210.
+Such prior notification should be sent to whereabouts@TheFA. com; via SMS to 07800 140 062; or by voicemail, 24 hours a day, to 0844 980 8210.
 Please note, if the session start time on the Online Whereabouts System has passed, you will be unable to make changes to that particular session online.
-Notification must be via one of the other above methods.

-Q5.
-Can more than one Club official have access to the Online Whereabouts System?

-A. Yes, a Club can request as many accounts as they wish - to request an additional account for an individual within your Club please contact whereabouts@TheFA.com.
+Notification must be via one of the other above methods. - 06.
+Can more than one Club official have access to the Online Whereabouts System? - Yes, a Club can request as many accounts as they wish to request an additional account for an individual within your Club please contact whereabouts@TheFA.com with the following details: - Name - Fmail - FANumber (if known) - Date of Birth